rahulmbagal/Docker_Links_Commands/README.md

 docker ps

-docker exec  -it  <container-id> redis-cli
+docker exec  -it  <container-id> redis-cli or docker exec  -i -t  <container-id> redis-cli

+ Where "-i" is the "STDIN" , -t is the "STDOUT" and STDERR" make sure show out the output in teh screen

 ==============================================
-# type multiple command  - start typin inside cmd in comtainer
+# type multiple command  - start typin inside cmd in container

 docker exec  -it  <container-id> sh/zsh/bash

 example

-docker exec -it <container-id>  sh
+docker exec -it <container-id>  sh redis-cli
 ----------------------------------------------------------------------------------------------------------

 # Creating Container